lavollmer/sql-employeetracker/README.md

 AskBCS was used to figure out the connection.js file with a Mac computer.

-Tutor helped with code in schema.sql:
+Tutor helped with code in schema.sql (this code was not used in the end):
 -- select role table title and employee table first name SELECT r.title, e.first_name
 -- from employee table --